patrickboston/isc-deploy-tool/README.md

 ## Known Issues/Limitations
 - SP-Config APIs allow exports of objects which are not able to be imported.
 See more here: https://developer.sailpoint.com/idn/docs/saas-configuration
+- SP-Config APIs do not export encrypted attributes such as passwords.
+This means they will not exist on your exported objects any subsequent imports of those object will clear out those encrypted attributes
 - SP-Config imports can fail if referenced objects do not exist yet.
 For example, if an Identity Profile attribute references a Source that does not exist, you may receive a dependency failure.
 You may need to import some objects before others to resolve this until this tool imports objects in a specific order.
 Example error
 ```json
 "IDENTITY_PROFILE": {